neuronsimulator/nrn/docs/hoc/programming/gui/layout.rst

     Description:
-        When the next item is mapped (see :meth:`VBox.intercept`), its size is fixed at start_size in the sense that resizing the box will preserve the vertical size of the item.
+        When the next item is mapped (see :hoc:meth:`VBox.intercept`), its size is fixed at start_size in the sense that resizing the box will preserve the vertical size of the item.
 Also an adjuster item in the form of a narrow horizontal space is placed just below this item and the "fixed" size can be changed by dragging this space.
-        (also see :meth:`VBox.adjust`).
+        (also see :hoc:meth:`VBox.adjust`).
 When adjusters
-        are used, then the :func:`full_request` method should be called on the top level box which is actually mapped to the screen before that top level box is mapped.
+        are used, then the :hoc:func:`full_request` method should be called on the top level box which is actually mapped to the screen before that top level box is mapped.
 If full_request is not called then the box will get confused about the proper size of items during window resizing or box adjusting.